 “Do as the Romans do,” they say, which only means one thing: carbs, carbs, and more carbs.

 Just as I was told by my study abroad advisor, I was on top of the world and overwhelmingly excited the first few weeks being here in Scotland.
-This was the “honeymoon phase” of my transition into my… Read More

 Not surprisingly, one of the hardest parts about studying abroad is being away from your family.
 Being away from them when I’m at school in San Diego is hard enough, but it’s a very difficult adjustment when you’re halfway across the world.